 The Graduate School manages a pool of funds to support graduate student research.
 These funds are intended primarily to assist students who are actively working on dissertations, theses or final projects, although support of other projects may be considered.
 A faculty committee will review proposals and make recommendations to the Dean of the Graduate School.
 Individual awards will be made up to $3,000.

-Doctor of Philosophy (PhD) students have three minutes to present a compelling oration on their dissertation and its significance.
+Post-candidacy PhD and EdD students and post-proposal MA/MS students completing a thesis have three minutes to present a compelling oration on their dissertation or thesis.
 3MT challenges students to consolidate their ideas and present them concisely to a non-specialist audience.
-Students can win up to $750 for academic or professional travel or research related expenses.
+Students can win up to $750.

 2018 Finalists & Winners: